cnio-bu/website/content/en/vision/_index.md

 > Our lab and research are founded under principles that place cancer patients at the forefront, recognising their struggles and needs.

 We work as a collective, placing the team's objectives above individual aspirations.
 In our view, the relationships are built on a foundation of trust, fostering an environment of mutual support and growth.
 We promote collaboration over cutthroat competition, valuing the constructive use of knowledge rather than using it as a tool to impose ourselves on others.
-We prioritise good judgement and consistent hard work over mere intelligence, drawing inspiration from the words of Spanish Nobel laureate **Santiago Ramón y Cajal**.
+We prioritise good judgement and consistent hard work over mere intelligence, drawing inspiration from the words of Spanish Nobel laureate [Santiago Ramón y Cajal](https://www.nobelprize.org/prizes/medicine/1906/cajal/).

 As social scientists, we hold a strong belief in supporting human rights and respecting the diversity of individuals, ensuring an inclusive environment where people from all walks of life, regardless of their gender, religion, ethnicity, sexual orientation, or any other background, are welcomed and valued.